lokified/Fiat/README.md

 ## Technologies Used
+- coinranking API - The data comes from the API
 - Kotlin - App is built with the language.
 - Jetpack compose - Ui uses compose
-- Retrofit- For networking.
+- Retrofit- For making requests in the API.
 - Hilt - For dependency injection.
 - Jetpack components;
   - navigation component - Navigating through different screens in the app.
 - Coroutines - Used to make asynchronous calls.
-- Flow - Used to get data from network requests asynchronously
+- Flow - Used to get data from network requests asynchronously.
+- Coil - for loading images.
+- Splash screen Api - For creating a splash screen on app starting.